 Another tool in the Ascend team’s arsenal, Danielle explained, is partnership.

-Prior to joining the team at Ascend, Danielle was the founder and chief storyteller at She Thinks Purple, a women-powered creative agency that has partnered with social entrepreneurs and nonprofit leaders to tell inspiring brand stories.
-Her experiences with impact-driven women inspired Danielle to compile their stories, wisdom, and lessons into a book.
+Prior to joining the team at Ascend, Danielle was the founder and chief storyteller at She Thinks Purple, a women-powered creative agency that partners with social entrepreneurs and nonprofit leaders to tell inspiring brand stories.
+Her experiences with impact-driven women inspired Danielle to compile their stories, wisdom and lessons into a book.

 Described as a “survival guide for women in social entrepreneurship”, Dare to Think Purple takes a unique and valuable approach to dispensing advice.